 Road trips require planning when you own an RV, so if you’re not a planner and don’t want to spend extensive time traveling, you may want to skip out on purchasing an RV.

 One of the most enjoyable parts of RV camping is meeting new people.
 You listen to stories around the campfire, chat from one campsite to another, and learn about places other people have been.

-If you don’t like meeting new people, you won’t enjoy the RV camping as much.
-Think of it as an AirBnB where everyone can see your living room and hang-out space.
+If you don’t like meeting new people, you won’t enjoy RV camping as much.
+Think of it as an Airbnb where everyone can see your living room and hang-out space.

 Most RVers walk around after they’re settled in and like to say hello to their neighbors.
 Many build a community on the road with other fellow RVers.
 If this sounds uncomfortable, you might not be made for RV camping.

 It’s pretty clear that camping in an RV equals lots of tiny spaces.
 There’s little to no personal space.
 If you need space to decompress and relax, you might not enjoy the tight quarters of a travel trailer or motorhome.
 Plus, your kids might sleep less than ten feet from your bedroom, which isn’t enough space for some parents.